Arctic Helm

 The three pillars of visibility

-Search visibility is the foundation.
-When a buyer in Houston searches “offshore engineering consulting Norway” or “subsea engineering advisory,” your firm needs to appear.
+Buyer research visibility is the foundation.
+When a procurement team in Houston searches “offshore engineering consulting Norway” or “subsea engineering advisory,” your firm needs to appear.

 • Inbound enquiries from buyers you have never met

-• Compound traffic that grows month over month without additional spend
+• Compound presence that grows month over month without additional spend

-• A searchable body of expertise that positions your firm as the authority
+• A searchable body of expertise that positions your firm as a credible supplier

 What it requires:

-• Technical website optimisation (site speed, mobile, crawlability, structured data)
+• Technical website structure (site speed, mobile, crawlability, structured data)

 • Consistent publishing (2+ articles per month)

 Most Norwegian technical firms have websites that function as digital business cards.
 A few pages, a project list, contact details.
-These sites are invisible to search engines because they provide nothing for Google to index, rank, or recommend.
+These sites are invisible to early-stage supplier research because they provide nothing for buyers, search engines, or AI research tools to surface.

-The shift from business card to acquisition engine starts with understanding what your buyers search for.
+The shift from business card to research-stage presence starts with understanding what your buyers search for.
 Read more in Why Norwegian Engineering Firms Are Invisible to International Buyers.

-LinkedIn authority works differently from search.
+Category credibility works differently from search visibility.
 It is personal, not corporate.
-The most effective LinkedIn strategies in technical industries are built on individual principals, not company pages.
+The most effective credibility signals in technical procurement come from individual principals, not company pages.

-• Trust signals that validate what buyers found on your website
+• Trust signals that validate what buyers found in their research

 • Speaking invitations, partnership opportunities, and industry recognition